harsh01blr/pharmacy-analytics-prototype/README.md

 # Pharmacy Analytics Prototype

-A lightweight, data‑driven dashboard that visualizes pharmacy sales and inventory trends using Python, Pandas, and Plotly.
+This project analyzes pharmacy sales and inventory data to highlight top‑selling medicines, revenue drivers, and low‑stock risks.
+It includes an interactive dashboard built with Plotly and a simple workflow for generating insights and publishing them via GitHub Pages.

 ## Features
 - Top‑selling medicines (Units Sold)